cartufer/naiot/README.md

 WebSocket based Server for Espressif microcontrollers

-This is probably going to be an arduino project but may move to micropython for security.
+This is going to be a micropython project.

 Goals in order of priority;
-set pins based on inbound websocket strings. control sk6812 and ws2812/ws2811 lighting based on inbound strings. return responses. http/https web interface. server side macros/routines/scripts executable from inbound strings.. sensors. servos??? reactjs??? accompanying standalone client project. micropython. ssl.
+set pins based on inbound websocket strings. control sk6812 and ws2812/ws2811 lighting based on inbound strings. return responses. http/https web interface. server side macros/routines/scripts executable from inbound strings. sensors. servos??? reactjs??? accompanying standalone micropython client project. ssl.